WordPress 6.1 Update Header

 The table of contents block

-The new table of contents block, which was originally introduced with Gutenberg 13.3, is improved with WordPress 6.1: As soon as you add the table of contents block to a new post, the block automatically recognizes all heading blocks that have been added to the content.
+The new table of contents block, which was originally introduced with Gutenberg 13.3, is improved with WordPress 6.1: As soon as you add the table of contents block to a new post, the block automatically recognises all heading blocks that have been added to the content.
 These are then displayed as anchor links in a list.
-Creating a table of contents is therefore much faster and easier with this update.
+Creating a table of contents is therefore much quicker and easier with this update.

 Improvements to the comment block